 “Anshita’s comedy can be described as slice-of-life, an Indian woman’s journey growing up in a patriarchal society and needing therapy from the experience.
 Her content maintains a fine balance by being funny and also gently tugging at your conscience.
 A courageous decision considering that popular comedy – still – is dominated by slap stick/low brow content and casual sexism.
 The title of her maiden show – ‘A little too much’ is something you must have heard if you have ever tried to speak out against anything.
 ‘Aren’t you doing/talking/making a fuss about something a little too much?’”

-So, if you’re looking for a good laugh and a fresh take on life, catch Little Too Much by Anshita Koul, 7pm February 13th, at Basislager Coworking Leipzig.
-The show is in English.
+So, if you’re looking for a good laugh and a fresh take on life, catch Anshita Koul, 7pm Fri April 21st, at Basislager Coworking Leipzig (Peterssteinweg 14).
+The show will also feature comedian Palya, who hails from Ukraine.
 You save by purchasing tickets in advance on Eventbrite.

 You can find more information about Anshita and her international comedy tour on her website and on Instagram.
 And if you do see the show, be sure to leave a review and let her know what you thought!